M-Avinash/Invoice-Number-Extractor/README.md

 to identify other fields of interest such as Total amount, Due date, Order Number, Order date Etc.
 Identifying addresses will not be possible with this script.

-Invoice data is hard to come by, if anyone has access to such datasets please let me know in comments.